 Okay so there are four things going on here making this an overwhelming email to get:

-- Client want to know if it’s necessary to do a whole new project
+- The client wants to know if it’s necessary to do a whole new project

 - Client doesn’t know what is relevant to their audience